TestJavaDev/java-resources/docs/3_data_structures/4_Stack_Queues/Challenge_6.md

 ## Challenge 6: Evaluate Postfix Expressions using Stacks

+Let's try to compute postfix mathematical expressions using stacks!

 ## Infix and Postfix Expressions
 In the infix expression (the usual convention followed in mathematics), operators like + and * appear between the operands involved in the calculation: